How to repurpose content for Twitter without flattening your voice

 Mode 2: The thread that retells, not summarizes.

 Take the same essay, but tell it again rather than extracting it.
-Write a thread that starts with a Twitter-native hook (one or two strong opening posts), then walks through the argument from scratch in your voice, not by quoting yourself.
+Write a thread that starts with a Twitter-native hook (one or two strong opening posts), then walks through the argument from scratch in your style, not by quoting yourself.

 The retelling almost always finds different framings, different examples, and different pacing than the original.
 This is good.
 The Twitter version is its own piece, related to the essay but not a summary of it.
 Voice carries because you're writing in flow rather than condensing.